 Here are some actionable tips to help you to overcome sleepiness when studying.

-Scientists at The Saarland University in Germany have found that taking a 45-60 minute nap power naps can boost your memory fivefold.
+Scientists at the Saarland University in Germany have found that taking a 45-60 minute nap, or power naps, can boost your memory fivefold.
 Therefore, taking naps in between your study sessions can be beneficial.

 Pro Tip: Set a timer for 20–30 minutes to recharge without entering deep sleep.
 This prevents grogginess and keeps you alert for your next study session.